rsyslog/rsyslog/source/messageparser.rst

 measure against message-loops, which otherwise could quickly result from a parser chain misconfiguration. **If you do not tolerate loss of unparsable messages, you must ensure that each message can be parsed.**
-You can easily achieve this by always using the "rsyslog-rfc3164" parser as the *last* parser inside parser chains.
+You can easily achive this by always using the "rsyslog-rfc3164" parser as the *last* parser inside parser chains.
 That may result in invalid parsing, but you will have a chance to see the invalid message (in debug mode, a warning message will be written to the debug log each time a